rgreenblatt/cs1690_handout/uthreads.md

 this assignment, you should be able to write multi-threaded applications using your package instead of, say, *pthreads*.

-Run `/course/cs1670/bin/cs1670_install uthreads` to get started.
+If this is your first time installing an assignment, or you need a refresher, please refer to the Github & Gradescope guide.
+This will walk you through how to get setup with Git and install an assignment.

+To get started accept the Github assignment linked here.
+Be sure to make commits frequently so you won’t lose your work!.
 This project is due on **Feb 3rd at 11:59pm**.

-Note: Please **DO NOT** run the handin script (`/course/cs1670/bin/cs1670_handin uthreads`) due to department system issues.
-We'll let you know once the issue is fixed.

 Background
 ==========